vpp-dev/libmemif/examples/ExampleSetup.md

 > Libmemif example app(s) use memif default socket file: /run/vpp/memif.sock.

 Run VPP and icmpr-epoll example (default example when running in container).
 > Other examples work similar to icmpr-epoll.
-Brief explanation can be found in [Readme](README.md).
+Brief explanation can be found in [Examples readme](README.md) file.

 VPP-side config:
 ```